paulojblack/pauloblackcom/src/markdown/20230627-performance-feedback.md

 ---
 slug: "/delivering-critical-performance-feedback"
 date: "2023-06-27"
-title: "Delivering Critical Performance Feedback"
+title: "Giving Professional Feedback (That's Actually Meant to Help)"
 tags: ["management", "tech"]
-hidden: true
+hidden: false
 ---

 "How do you handle a low performer" is a very common interview question for engineering management positions, and any